 Outside of ZUMIX Rene has worked as a teaching artist for the ICA’s Fast Forward video program which offers a year long program dedicated to serving teens interested in filmmaking and also at the Urbano Project as part of a duo of teaching artists focused on crafting radio pieces centered on spoken word poetry inspired by the community of Egleston Square.
 He is a graduate of Emerson College and is currently working on creating more work using different mediums between radio and video production.

 W.J.
 Edward Emerson, Creative Tech Manager, is a Boston based drummer and audio engineer.
 Not originally from here, he moved to Boston in 2008 to pursue a Bachelors in Performance and Music Production and Engineering at Berklee College of Music.
-After graduating he went to on work as an engineer at several of Boston’s historic venues, like the Regatta Bar.
-There, he has a worked with a diverse array of performers; from mixing monitors for singer, James Bay, or rap duo, Run the Jewels, to mixing front of house for jazz legends like Ron Carter, Wayne Krantz, and Kenny Garret, in addition to drumming for seminal artists like Simon Shaheen, Mulatu Astatke, and Masary Studios.
+After graduating he went on to work as an engineer at several of Boston’s historic venues, like the Regatta Bar.
+There, he has worked with a diverse array of performers; from mixing monitors for singer, James Bay, or rap duo, Run the Jewels, to mixing front of house for jazz legends like Ron Carter, Wayne Krantz, and Kenny Garret, in addition to drumming for seminal artists like Simon Shaheen, Mulatu Astatke, and Masary Studios.
 Since joining Zumix in 2019, he continues to play drums for Kina Zoré, a Mozambican band that performs throughout New England.

 Christopher Lee-Rodriguez, Guitar and Sprouts Instructor, is a musician, songwriter, and educator.
 He graduated summa cum laude from the prestigious Berklee College of Music with a B.A. degree in Music Education.
 Chris has spent the past five years teaching music through different nonprofits and school systems in both Massachusetts and New York.
 Some of these organizations include ZUMIX in East Boston, Highbridge Voices in the Bronx, and Midori & Friends in Harlem.
 Chris has also toured the country and internationally performing with his band, Really From (formerly known as People Like You), and has released their critically acclaimed album, “Verse,” through Topshelf Records.
 His philosophy as a musician and an educator is that teaching music is the ultimate tool for social change and development because it gives students the opportunity to transform into the greatest version of themselves. "